AdamKyle/flare/resources/info/combat/section-1.md

 ## Regarding Voidance

 If you are voided at any time during the attack, we will fall back to raw values for stats and items you use in the attack.
 This means no affixes, no modded stats and no boons.
+The voidance will last the entire battle, even if you die and revive, youll still be voided.
+This will also apply to your enemy, however they cannot resurrect.

 ## Regarding Devoidance